 For verification and correction of the factory calibration, see the sections on Hybrid Calibration.
-(See page 158, Hybrid calibration (ET).)
-(See page 117, Hybrid calibration (RT).)
+(See page 121, Hybrid calibration (RT).)

 The Offline tab

 The Offline tab controls let you record a session, load saved acquisition, and run the loaded files for analysis.